Raknoche/Raknoche.github.io/_posts/2016-07-24-PoGo-Series-NaiveBayesClassifier.md

 $$\mathsf{ P(C_i)= \frac{number \; of \; training \; samples \; in \; class \; C_i}{number \; of \; training \; samples} \tag{13}}$$

 In pratice, the probability of the observed features occuring given the sample belongs to class $$\mathsf{C_i}$$ can be hard to calculate.
-To simplify the calculation, Naive Bayes Classifiers assumes that the features are **conditional independent**.
+To simplify the calculation, Naive Bayes Classifiers assume that the features are **conditional independent**.
 This means that once we know the sample belongs to a particular class, knowledge of the outcome of one feature does not grant us knowledge of the outcome of any other feature.
 This assumption is often naive in the real world, since separate features such as temperature and humidity are often correlated &mdash; hence the name *Naive* Bayes Classifier.
 None the less, the algorithm often performs better than much more complex machine learning models.

-Mathematically, the consquence of this assumption is that the probability of the observing the evidence $$\mathbf{X}$$, given that the sample belongs to some class $$\mathsf{C_i}$$, is equal to the product of the probabilities of each individual feature outcome given that the sample belongs to $$\mathsf{C_i}$$:
+Mathematically, the consquence of this assumption is that the probability of observing the evidence $$\mathbf{X}$$, given that the sample belongs to some class $$\mathsf{C_i}$$, is equal to the product of the probabilities of each individual feature outcome given that the sample belongs to $$\mathsf{C_i}$$:

 <a name="eq14"></a>